Alignment charts for columns- easy approach.

 For the unbraced frame, there will be a movement to the right and the deflected shape, the beam curve will be coming out of the frame right edge, there will be a deflection curve moving upwards and curvature returns to the hinge at the support, the k value of the column will be > 1.

+is > 2L.
 In the next slide, the author explains the reasons for the k values.
-To understand why the minimum value of k in an unbraced is theoretically 1.0 by referring to figure no. d, and back to shape.
+To understand why the minimum value of k in an unbraced is theoretically 1.0 by referring to Figure no. d, and back to shape.

 The inflection point will be at the mid-height and the buckled shape will be in fig 6-9-3, while for case b, there is a side-sway, k=2, but in case of no c, if the base is hinged with a partial restraint, the k*L